 Are you considering a career as a Virtual Assistant but don’t know where to start?
 Luckily, Virtual Assistants can be employed in nearly every industry for a variety of services.
-If you’re about to launch your own freelance business as a Virtual Assistant, you’re probably going to want to determine where you would like to focus in your career.
+If you’re about to launch your own freelance business as a Virtual Assistant, you’re probably going to want to find your niche as a Virtual Assistant.
+It can help you earn more!

 And the list goes on…